xaitax/cisa-catalog-known-vulnerabilities/README.md

 Name:    Adobe Acrobat and Reader Heap-based Buffer Overflow Vulnerability
 Date:    2021-11-03
 URL:     https://nvd.nist.gov/vuln/detail/CVE-2021-21017
-Info:    Acrobat Reader DC versions versions 2020.013.20074 (and earlier), 2020.001.30018 (and earlier) and 2017.011.30188 (and earlier) are affected by a heap-based buffer overflow vulnerability.
-An unauthenticated attacker could leverage this vulnerability to achieve arbitrary code execution in the context of the current user.
-Exploitation of this issue requires user interaction in that a victim must open a malicious file.
+Info:    Acrobat Acrobat and Reader contain a heap-based buffer overflow vulnerability that could allow an unauthenticated attacker to achieve code execution in the context of the current user.

 CVE ID:  CVE-2021-28550